Pierre1231/Jingyi-web/content/en/home/misc.md

 title: Misc.
 subtitle: 'this is a test'

-text: 'this is a test1'
+text: this is a test1

 design:
   columns: '2'